SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 [/input]
 [output]
 Zs
-Zebras are not eating that type of food!
+The type of food cannot be consumed by Zebras
 ROAAR!!!
-Tigers are not eating that type of food!
-SQUEEEAAAK!
+The type of food cannot be consumed by Tigers SQUEEEAAAK!
 Mice are not eating that type of food!
 Zebra\[Zebrin, 345.24, Zoo, 0\]